sudoberlin/chatbot/README.md

-#chatbot
+#chatbot,
-chatbot, using cornell movie-corpus dataset
+using cornell movie-corpus dataset